lundqvistr/manual_medfak_research_data/manual.md

 #### Data is not stable
 #### The data structure is not totally consistent for all involved

-[comment]: # (Här tänkte jag mig (RL) något om vikten av att arbeta med samma “mall” när det exempelvis är flera regioner inblandade i att samla ihop data.)
+[//]: # (Här tänkte jag mig (RL) något om vikten av att arbeta med samma “mall” när det exempelvis är flera regioner inblandade i att samla ihop data.)

 #### ?
 ### What aspects are _not_ covered in this document?
 #### Storage of data
-[comment] Finns det något vi kan hänvisa till här?
+[//]: # (Finns det något vi kan hänvisa till här?
 UMU?
-Regionerna?
+Regionerna?)
 #### Open Data and repositories
 #### Archiving
 ### How to use the document